Khmer Air Force: Expansion 1973–74

 At the same time, the KAF Command continued to expand co-ordination with the Cambodian Army, despite an initial reluctance on the part of Army field commanders, who remained sceptical of their Air Force's capabilities.
 An Air-Ground Operations School – AGOS (École des opérations air-sol – EOAS) was opened in May to train forward air guides (FAGs) from the Army and in July, the KAF began providing forward air controllers to the Army's new Artillery Fire Co-ordination Centre – AFCC (Centre de coordination des tirs d'artillerie – CCTA) that would relay targets from Army field commanders on the ground to the DASC.
 On August 15, 1973, a ceasefire came into effect in Indochina and U.S. tactical and strategic air support was terminated, with the Khmer Air Force assuming full responsibility for all air operations in Cambodia.
 With the Khmer Rouge guerrillas controlling large parts of the countryside, the Khmer National Armed Forces were fighting an up-hill battle.

 The KAF suffered a severe blow later in November 1973 when a second renegade T-28D pilot once more bombed the presidential palace and deserted.
 As with the earlier March incident, President Lon Nol ordered a bombing stand-down and relieved Brig.
 Gen. Penn Randa from its command.
-A new Air Force commander, Col. Ear Chhong, was promoted and immediately began to improve the performance of the KAF, with Brig.
+A new Air Force commander, Col. Ea Chhong, was promoted and immediately began to improve the performance of the KAF, with Brig.
 Gen. Pao Lim Sina as his deputy.

 In an effort to further boost the KAF's capabilities, the Americans initiated three assistance programs.
 The first one, Operation Rotorhead Express, started in June 1974 when a U.S. Army team arrived at Pochentong to give a one-time repair to the KAF UH-1 helicopter fleet.
 This was followed in January 1975 by Operation Flycatcher (not to be confused with the earlier namesake U.S. aircraft delivery program), a similar USAF effort directed at the KAF's T-28D fighter-bombers carried out by a USAF team also at Pochentong.
 That same month, a USAF Mobile Training Team began in Thailand a training program intended to make the KAF airlift wing self-sufficient.

 Late war organization 1974–75

 By January 1975 KAF's strength had peaked to 10,000 Officers and airmen (including airwomen) under the command of Brig.
-Gen. Ear Chhong, equipped with a total inventory of 211 aircraft of several types distributed amongst the Tactical Air Group squadrons as follows:
+Gen. Ea Chhong, equipped with a total inventory of 211 aircraft of several types distributed amongst the Tactical Air Group squadrons as follows: